 IPVanish's yearly plan is on sale now at $40 for the first year.
 However, the plan more than doubles in price to the regular $90 annual rate for any subsequent years of service.
 You can also choose a quarterly plan that starts at $13 for the first three month period and increases to $30 for each three-month billing period afterwards.
 IPVanish's monthly rate is priced at $11 a month, which is about on par with other providers' month-to-month rates.
 The provider offers a 30-day money-back guarantee, but only if you get the yearly plan -- which could be a disappointment to anyone who bought a monthly subscription and decided they didn't like the service.
 That said, the company gets kudos for allowing unlimited simultaneous connections.
 We also liked its connection kill-switch feature, which is a must for anyone serious about remaining anonymous while surfing.

 - Interface encourages learning

-- 10 simultaneous connections
+- Unlimited simultaneous connections

 What's the best Android VPN right now?

-Thanks to its impressive performance and unlimited device support, Surfshark is CNET's current top pick for the best Android VPN.
-ExpressVPN is a close second among the Android VPN picks and offers a simple and effective app.
-It isn't the cheapest, but it's among the fastest of all the VPN options.
-NordVPN, the third best option, is a die-hard heavy-hitter.
-It costs more than Surfshark but less than Express, has an enormous network that's constantly getting faster and more secure, and is easily the most reliable service I've tested.
+Thanks to its impressive performance, speed and usability, ExpressVPN is CNET's current top pick for the best Android VPN.
+It isn't the cheapest, but it's the fastest of all the VPN options right now.
+Surfshark is a close second among the Android VPN picks and offers a simple and effective app.
+NordVPN, the third best option, is a die-hard heavy hitter that costs more than Surfshark but less than Express.
+While it doesn't offer quite as many server locations as the others, NordVPN's network is constantly getting faster and more secure, and is easily the most reliable service we've tested.
 Rounding out the group, IPVanish is a solid choice for beginners.